desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   - The Parental Agent receives a new or updated NS record set for a Child;

-  - The Parental Agent encounters Signaling Records during a proactive, opportunistic scan (e.g. daily queries for the Signaling Records of some or all of its delegations);
+  - The Parental Agent encounters a Signaling Record during a proactive, opportunistic scan (e.g. daily queries for the Signaling Records of some or all of its delegations);

   - Any other condition as deemed appropriate by local policy.